The Leafstone Saga

 Along the way Kyura and her friends will mix it up with dragons, elves, wraiths, demons, gods, wizards, an ogre, and the world’s most incompetent innkeeper.
 True love, betrayals, unlikely reunions, political intrigue, eccentric companions, deep magic, travel to distant places through dangerous portals, an invading army—the wonders and terrors will keep you glued to the page!

-For convenience, the story is structured in four volumes, each with its own happy (sort of) ending, but it’s all one continuous sweep of action.
+The story is structured in four volumes, each with its own happy (sort of) ending, but it’s all one continuous sweep of action.
 You’ll want to start with The Leafstone Shield.
 The series continues with The Rainbow Tree, The Heartsong Fountain, and The Firepearl Chalice.
+For a free preview from book 1, you can check out this PDF.

 Buy on Amazon: